jsal13/fresh-os/README.md

 ## TODO

-1. Adding SSH stuff is not idempotent.
-2. Env stuff is weird ("go", "conda", and a few others aren't on PATH.)
+1. We're probably going to need this stuff to not _all_ be installed with root.

+2. Conda doesn't put its stuff into bashrc.

+3. We never change the shell to zsh in this script.